JacksonBurns/Crow/README.md

 Designed by Jackson Burns at the University of Delaware Donald Watson Lab in 2019, coded in Python in 2020.

 ## How to use Crow
-Please see the video below for instructions: https://www.jacksonwarnerburns.com/crow
+Please see this video for instructions: https://www.jacksonwarnerburns.com/crow

 ## Setup